UDAYVEERUS/express-todo/README.md

 # express-todo
-This is todo list aplication , we can use GEt, POST, PUT, DE;LETE .
+This is todo list aplication , we can use Get, POST, PUT, DELLETE .

 this is project of Todo application using express and node.js we can use GET, POST, PUT, DELETE method.